-With respect to pilot training and experience requirements, IA will require each UAS pilot to hold a commercial or private pilot certificate.
-The Coalition recognizes the FAA's position in its recent section 333 guidance that section 333 does not allow the FAA to waive the requirement of a pilot to hold an airman certificate.
+The Coalition recognizes the FAA's position in its recent section 333 guidance that section 333 does not allow the FAA to waive the requirement of a UAV operator to hold an airman certificate.
 We disagree.
 Although the requirement for a pilot to hold an airman certificate is statutory, section 333 of the Act instructs the FAA to consider whether to require airworthiness certificates, certificates of waiver, and certificates of authorization, "at a minimum."
 Thus, Congress vested FAA with discretion to waive other certificates, including an airman certificate.